albertaw/curriculum/README.md

 - Mathematical foundations of computing
 - Programming abstractions
 - Computer Organization and Systems
-- Introduction to Probability for Computer Scientists
+- Probability for Computer Scientists
 - Design and Analysis of Algorithms
 - Principles of Computer Systems
 - Programming languages